storj/docs/app/dcs/third-party-tools/filezilla/filezilla-native/page.md

 {% partial file="create-access-grant.md" /%}

-{% callout type="warning"  %}
-**This passphrase is important!** Encryption keys derived from it are used to encrypt your data at rest, and your data will have to be re-uploaded if you want it to change!

-Importantly, if you want two access grants to have access to the same data, **they must use the same passphrase**.
-You won't be able to access your data if the passphrase in your access grant is different than the passphrase you uploaded the data with.

-Please note that **Storj does not know or store your encryption passphrase**, so if you lose it, you will not be able to recover your files.
-{% /callout %}

 ## Downloading FileZilla

 To download the latest release of FileZilla, navigate to <https://filezilla-project.org/download.php?show_all=1> and select the version appropriate for your operating system, then install FileZilla.